Name: Geraint Davies

 You and I first met at a Widener University track meet back in April 2014.
 That evening, you “pulled a Geraint” by PRing in the 5000m on a double (you ran 10 miles in the morning).
 Perhaps calling it “pulling a Geraint” is a little unfair considering I also managed to match your “Geraint-ness” that evening by doubling back in the 10000m 25 minutes after the 5000m.
 Regardless, you have a reputation for gutting through some pretty monster runs.
 What’s the craziest training session you’ve logged?

 So the week of that 5k was probably the most insane week of training I’ve ever run.
-First, the 5k was a 31 second PR and yes I had done a 10 mile run that morning.
-Furthermore, I came back on Sunday to run a 31 mile long run, averaging 6:31 pace, culminating a 131 mile week, all of which are distance PRs.
-The only other workout that has come close to that week was a 16 mile tempo I did in preparation for Boston last year.
+First, the 5k was a 31 second PR and yes I had done a 10-mile run that morning.
+Furthermore, I came back on Sunday to run a 31-mile long run, averaging 6:31 pace, culminating a 131-mile week, all of which are distance PRs.
+The only other workout that has come close to that week was a 16-mile tempo I did in preparation for Boston last year.
 With several members of the club out to help pace different sections, I managed to average 5:23 pace, closing in a 5:02mile.
-Ultimately it was to my down fall, as I was a little too excited after that and went out too hard in the first half of Boston only to be chewed up by the second half hills.
+Ultimately it was my downfall, as I was a little too excited after that and went out too hard in the first half of Boston only to be chewed up by the second half hills.

-Has you outlook on training changed over the years?
+Has your outlook on training changed over the years?

 In college, I was often injured from pushing too hard and not providing my body enough time to recover after workouts.
 As a result, my mileage barely reached over 60 mpw, and it was difficult for me to develop any consistency.
 Since graduating I have cut back on the number of workouts, focused more time on recovery and developed more base mileage to have the capacity to cope with challenging workouts.
 It still amazes me how switching this focus has enabled me to unlock much higher mileage potentials than were possible in college.